IsaacAkin/IsaacAkin/README.md

 ### Hi there, Im Isaac Akinsanya 👋🏾

+I'm a third year Computer Science student at the University of Portsmouth, interested in web development and mobile app development

 - I’m currently working on a pomodoro timer made with JavaScript
-- Currently learning JavaScript, Flutter/Dart and C#
+- Currently learning JavaScript, C# and Flutter/Dart

 <!--
 **IsaacAkin/IsaacAkin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.